Slavery in Africa: West Africa

 With the beginning of the Atlantic slave trade, demand for slaves in West Africa increased and a number of states became centered on the slave trade and domestic slavery increased dramatically.
 Hugh Clapperton in 1824 believed that half the population of Kano were enslaved people.
-Near the Gold Coast, many of those enslaved came from deep inside the interior of the continent as defeated people from numerous wars and were sold off quickly as part of a practice called "eating the country" that aimed to disperse fallen enemies to prevent regrouping.
-According to Ghanaian historian Akosua Perbi, from the 15th to 19th centuries in Ghana, major sources of slaves came from warfare, slave markets, pawning, raids, kidnapping and tributes while minor sources were from gifts, convicts, communal or private deals.
+Near the Gold Coast, many of those enslaved came from deep inside the interior of the continent as defeated people from numerous wars and were sold off as part of a practice called "eating the country" that aimed to disperse fallen enemies and prevent regrouping.
+According to Ghanaian historian Akosua Perbi, from the 15th to 19th centuries in Ghana, major sources of slaves were warfare, slave markets, pawning, raids, kidnapping and tributes, while minor sources were from gifts, convictions, communal or private deals.

-In the Senegambia region, between 1300 and 1900, close to one-third of the population was enslaved.
+In the Senegambia region between 1300 and 1900, close to one-third of the population was enslaved.
 In early Islamic states of the western Sahel, including Ghana (750–1076), Mali (1235–1645), Segou (1712–1861), and Songhai (1275–1591), about a third of the population were enslaved.
 In Sierra Leone in the 19th century about half of the population consisted of enslaved people.
-Among the Vai people, during the 19th century, three quarters of people were slaves.
+Among the Vai people during the 19th century, three quarters of the people were slaves.
 In the 19th century at least half the population was enslaved among the Duala of the Cameroon and other peoples of the lower Niger, the Kongo, and the Kasanje kingdom and Chokwe of Angola.
-Among the Ashanti and Yoruba a third of the population consisted of enslaved people.
+Among the Ashanti and Yoruba, a third of the population consisted of enslaved people.
 The population of the Kanem (1600–1800) was about one-third enslaved.
 It was perhaps 40% in Bornu (1580–1890).
 Between 1750 and 1900 from one- to two-thirds of the entire population of the Fulani jihad states consisted of enslaved people.
-The population of the largest Fulani state, Sokoto, was at least half-enslaved in the 19th century.
-Among the Adrar 15 percent of people were enslaved, and 75 percent of the Gurma were enslaved.
+The population of the largest Fulani state, the Sokoto Caliphate, was at least half-enslaved in the 19th century.
+Among the Adrar 15 per cent of people were enslaved, and 75 per cent of the Gurma were enslaved.
 Slavery was extremely common among the Tuareg peoples and many still hold slaves today.

 When British rule was first imposed on the Sokoto Caliphate and the surrounding areas in northern Nigeria at the turn of the 20th century, approximately 2 million to 2.5 million people there were enslaved.
 Slavery in northern Nigeria was finally outlawed in 1936.